 Grand Valley State University’s Master of Education (M.Ed.) in higher education offers an emphasis in adult and higher education and in college student affairs leadership (CSAL).
 The program is designed for students who wish to develop competencies in teaching adult students and for individuals interested in college or university instructional affairs and administration.

 - Service.
 The College of Education Student Information and Services Center provides centralized services for advising, program planning, field placement, and certification.

-Page last modified February 24, 2011
+Page last modified November 26, 2013